elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **New features:**
 - Checking browser support in WebFormsJS
-- Ability to permanently store values ​​in "localStorage" in WebForms Core
+- Ability to permanently store values ​​in `localStorage` in WebForms Core
-- Replacing "event" instead of "this" and preserving sending with async in WebForms Core
+- Replacing `event` instead of `this` and preserving sending with async in WebForms Core
 - Automatically clearing expired caches in WebForms Core
-- Executing the "onload" event after assignment in tags in WebForms Core
+- Executing the `onload` event after assignment in tags in WebForms Core
-- Using efficient methods instead of "innerHTML" and "outerHTML" in WebForms Core
+- Using efficient methods instead of `innerHTML` and `outerHTML` in WebForms Core
 - New GoTo feature to return to previous lines of Action Controls with the ability to specify the repetition rate in WebForms Core
 - Ability to access the tag in which the event was executed (current or target) in WebForms Core
 - New method to add hidden tags more easily in WebForms Core
 - Improved support for adding attributes and the ability to specify the splitter character in WebForms Core
-- Improved the "cb_AddEvent" and "cb_AddEventListener" methods in WebForms Core
+- Improved the `cb_AddEvent` and `cb_AddEventListener` methods in WebForms Core
-- Adding the ability to add "PreventDefault" and "StopPropagation" methods to events in WebForms Core
+- Adding the ability to add `PreventDefault` and `StopPropagation` methods to events in WebForms Core
 - Ability to save and restore line by line in WebForms Core
 - Ability to save and restore INI format in WebForms Core
 - Ability to save and restore URL in WebForms Core